sumanthreddym/webpsych/README.md

 # webpsych

-webpsych is a javascript library to create experiments for vision and neuroscience research.
+webpsych is an open-source javascript library to create experiments for vision and neuroscience research.

 **Contributors:**
 Sumanth Reddy Muni,